polkadot-developers/knowledgebase/current/runtime/fees.md

 ```

 A weight calculator function can also be coerced to the final type of the argument, instead of
-defining it as a vague type that is encodable. `srml-example` contains an example of how to do this.
+defining it as a vague type that is encodable. `pallet-example` contains an example of how to do
+this.
 Just note that, in that case, your code would roughly look like:

 ```rust
 struct CustomWeight;